Healthy Meals in MinutesMichelle Waithe, BASc, RHN, PTS September 1, 2017

-- Transfer the ingredients from the pan to a bowl and add remaining black beans and quinoa.
+- Transfer the ingredients from the pan to a bowl and add remaining black beans, quinoa, and chia mixture.
 Stir to combine.
 Add salt, taste, and add more if necessary.

 - Using a measuring cup, divide mixture into 1/3 cup portions and form into patties.
 Bake patties on a parchment-lined baking sheet for 20 minutes.
 Flip patties over and bake for another 10 minutes.
 If patties still seem a little too soft, bake for a few more minutes until firm.